odysseyscience/react-router-proxy-loader/README.md

 #### Named chunks with placeholders

 You can also use the [standard Webpack placeholders](https://github.com/webpack/loader-utils#interpolatename) in the name of your chunks.
-Your chunks will then be placed in a `routes` subfolder to avoid conflicts.
-Per example the following setup:

 ```js
 <Route path="details" component={require('react-router-proxy?name=[name]!./UserDetails.jsx')}>